Report a question

 43 / 100

-43. (A) The term "Colonial Period" is preferred by many historians to describe British rule in India.
+43. (A) The term “Colonial Period” is more appropriate than “Modern Period” to describe the era of British rule in India.

 44 / 100